Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Autopilot Marker and Bios Update

-One thing is was for sure… the Autopilot Marker is NOT going to change when you update your BIOS… at least that’s what we thought and what Microsoft told me.
+One thing is for sure… the Autopilot Marker is NOT going to change when you update your BIOS… at least, that’s what we thought and what Microsoft told me.

 Let me tell you a story about a guy who had a nice Lenovo ThinkCentre in possession and wanted to enroll his device into Autopilot.

-He wanted to make sure that the device had the latest drivers and firmware installed, so he made sure the Autopilot hash was uploaded.
+He wanted to ensure the device had the latest drivers and firmware installed, so he uploaded the Autopilot hash.
 After the hash was uploaded, he upgraded the bios before enrolling the device into Autopilot.
-If you are doing the same thing, let me tell you what happens!
+Let me tell you what happens if you do the same thing!

 The Autopilot service would receive the request for the Autopilot profile and would send out the Autopilot profile IF all of the requirements are met: